rashid2538/huggingface-image-generator-using-cpu/readme.md

 height = 360
 ```

-*Note: Width and heigh should be a multiple of 8*
+*Note: Width and height should be a multiple of 8*
 ---

 ### 🔹 Inference Steps (Quality vs Speed)